 Meanwhile, in the US the Z5 Compact unlocked now retails for $400 - down from $500 at launch.
 It's not available via popular US carrier subsidies, which will blunt its success.

 It's now quite difficult to find a store selling the Xperia Z5 Compact, but the price may be even lower if you do find a retailer stocking the aging phone.
+If you can't find this phone, we'd recommend checking out our guide to the best compact phones out right now.

 - Traditional Xperia styling at a palm-friendly size